 - Use a keyword tool like Moz Keyword Explorer, Google AdWords Keyword Planner Tool and others to get a sense for just how popular your keywords really are.
 Use this data as a basis for what you choose to optimize for moving forward.

 On-Page Optimization Tactics

 On-page optimization is the practice of making sure not just that your domain ranks highly in a search engine like Google, but that individual sites within that domain do, too.
-This not only helps to prop up the entire domain, but it also helps specific pages rank higher and earn traffic that is higher quality and more relevant.
+This not only helps to prop up the entire domain, as any reputable listed Search Engine Optimization company would tell you, but it also helps specific pages rank higher and earn traffic that is higher quality and more relevant.